olegmakushev/infra/README.md

-# infra
+# /infra

-Ansible infra for homelab
+An Ansible playbook that sets up an Ubuntu-based server

+## TODO: description